flat3/revpi/README.md

 ### Monitoring IO Variables

-The `DigitalMonitor` will cause the callback to be called whenever the monitored value changes.
+The monitor will cause the callback to be called whenever the monitored value changes.

 ```php
 use Flat3\RevPi\Monitors\DigitalMonitor;